Multi-body wave function of ground and low-lying excited states using unornamented deep neural networks: Introduction

 Another problem of variational-principle-based methods is calculation of excitation spectra.
 Excitation spectra are important quantities of molecules and atomic nuclei, while the variational principle [Eq.~\eqref{eq:variational_principle}] obtains the ground state only.
 Hence, another technique is needed to calculate excited states based on the variational principle.
 Indeed, a method to calculate low-lying excited states using the DMC calculation was proposed~\cite{ Cheon1996Prog.Theor.Phys.96_971} by considering the orthogonality of wave functions, while its application has been still limited~\cite{ Masui1998Prog.Theor.Phys.100_977}, whereas calculation of excited states on top of the DFT ground state has been widely performed by using the random phase approximation or some other techniques~\cite{ Hedin1999J.Phys.Condens.Matter11_R489, Bender2003Rev.Mod.Phys.75_121, Colo2011J.Phys.Conf.Ser.321_012018, Nakatsukasa2016Rev.Mod.Phys.88_045004, Reining2018WIREsComput.Mol.Sci.8_e1344}, while there is still room to be improved.
 Recently, low-lying excited states were also obtained in Ref.~\cite{ Entwistle2023Nat.Commun.14_274} using the combination of the DNN, QMC, and the orthogonal condition.

 In this paper, we propose a new method to calculate energies and wave functions of the ground state and low-lying excited states based on the variational principle.
 The ground-state wave function is assumed to be a DNN, which, in principle, is able to represent any function~\cite{ Cybenko1989Math.ControlSignalsSyst.2_303, Hornik1991NeuralNetw.4_251}.
 Using an essence of the machine learning technique---the minimization of the loss function---, they are directly optimized by using the machine learning technique.
+In the machine learning technique, a network structure is introduced and the parameters of the network are optimized with minimizing the loss function.
+This process is often called training.
+In many works, these parameters are trained by using the given data called learning data, whose size is often large.
+On the contrary, the machine leaning trained without learning data, called unsupervised machine learning, has also been used in many different fields.
 References~\cite{ Saito2018J.Phys.Soc.Japan87_074002, Keeble2020Phys.Lett.B809_135743} also assumed the ground-state wave function as a deep neural network that were optimized by using the machine learning technique: Ref.~\cite{ Saito2018J.Phys.Soc.Japan87_074002} performed calculation of few-body bosonic systems and Ref.~\cite{ Keeble2020Phys.Lett.B809_135743} performed calculation of the simplest realistic system---a deuteron.
-Although these papers are pioneering works of unsupervised machine learnings for quantum many-body problems, the fermion antisymmetrization was not considered and excited states were not studied, while in quantum many-body problems both ground and excited states of many-fermionic systems are interesting in general.
+Although these papers are pioneering works of unsupervised machine learnings for quantum many-body problems, the fermion antisymmetrization was not considered and excited states were not studied, while both ground and excited states of many-fermionic systems are interesting in general.
 Recently, Ref.~\cite{ 2022arXiv220912572W} proposed a method to obtain the ground state of the many-body Schr\"{o}dinger equation for fermionic systems by using a tensor neural network, while its implementation is involved and the antisymmetrization is, indeed, not perfectly guaranteed.